-The Nanostructured Functional Surfaces program leverages on nanofabrication technologies and particularly emphasizes on cost-effective scalable process to develop surface structured materials with new functionalities or with improved ones.
-Much of the work in the program is inspired on natural functional surface structures.
+The Nanostructured Functional Surfaces group leverages on nanofabrication technologies and particularly emphasizes on cost-effective scalable process to develop surface structured materials with new functionalities or with improved ones.
+Much of the work in the group is inspired on natural functional surface structures.

-The special competencies of the program include surface patterning techniques such as nano-imprint lithography, soft lithography and molecular patterning.
+The special competencies of the group include surface patterning techniques such as nano-imprint lithography, soft lithography and molecular patterning.

-Presently the program is active on the following research areas:
+Presently the group is active on the following research areas:

-- Multifunctional surfaces.
-The program is developing the methodology to impart onto polymer nanocomposites additional surface properties, particularly those of super-hydrophobicity and self-cleaning based on bio-inspired surface nanotexturing.
-The program is also focused on up-scaling the methodology using Roll to roll nanoimprint technology.
+- Multifunctional biomimetic surfaces.
+The group is developing the methodology to impart onto polymer nanocomposites additional surface properties, particularly those of super-hydrophobicity and self-cleaning based on bio-inspired surface nanotexturing (Sci.
+Rep. 2017, 7, 43450).
+The program is also focused on up-scaling the methodology using roll to roll nanoimprint technology